Limited photos this week. Phone stolen, see last week’s post. This week I have an old photo as the top header photo.

 “Aggressively, we all defend the role we play.
 Regrettably, time’s come to send you on your way.
 We’ve seen it all, bonfires of trust, flash floods of pain.
 It doesn’t really matter don’t you worry it’ll all work out.” — Exitlude, The Killers (Tune of the week)

 I have this weird worry that kids today have a huge list of great movies to catch up on.
 So, I started making a list of classic movies for kids, age 10-16ish, geeky gems, iconic cultural reference stuff.
 Movie education.
-Things you would wish you saw before they were referenced in a Simpsons episode.
+Things you wish you had seen before they were referenced in a Simpsons episode.
 If that makes sense.
 Suggestions welcome.

 Obviously check age restrictions and filter to suit your moral framework.